RFDarter/esphome-datetime/README.md

 Adds a datime component to esphome.
 You will be able to pick a datetime, a date, or a time over the `web_server` frontened and Trigger automations based on the time provided by the user after compile time

-this the basic structure in the yaml config
+This is the basic structure in the yaml config
 ```
 datetime:
   - platform: template